Abdallah210/Abdallah210/README.md

 ## 💫 About Me:

-I am Abdallah El Filali
-<br> I’m interested in coding and 2D/3D modeling/design
-<br> I'm good in Python, JavaScript, Java and more program languages
-<br> I’m currently learning Solidworks
+I am Abdallah El Filali, passionate about coding and 2D/3D modeling and design.
+I have strong skills in Python, JavaScript, Java, and other programming languages.
+Currently, I am learning SolidWorks to further expand my expertise in design and engineering.

 <br>